 HRDSI is working to improve the rate and effectiveness of ASQ screenings and follow-up referrals by:

-Serving as a regional connector and convener for early childhood partners
+- Serving as a regional convener of early childhood partners

-Ensuring providers and participating families have access to ASQ resources
+- Ensuring providers and families have access to ASQ resources

 If you have a stake in early childhood development – including those in early care and education, primary health care, early intervention, child welfare and mental health – join the statewide effort to screen and intervene early.
 Our kids are counting on it!